 A Little Bit (More) About Me

-Taken together, the four dimensions of Zachary’s thinking, field research and writing enable him to work across traditional scholarly, geographic and pop-culture boundaries.
-The future of the human is fundamentally the terrain I care most about, but because of path dependence — of thinking and practice — we can never break free of the past,” he says.
-“Yet radical leaps and disruptions are possible — and perhaps more likely — than ever.”
+Taken together, Zachary’s critical reflections, extensive field research and sustained writing across diverse modes enable him to bridge traditional scholarly and vernacular domains.
+He says, "The future of the human is fundamentally the terrain I care most about, but because of path dependence — of thinking and practice — we can never break free of the past.
+Yet radical leaps and disruptions are possible — and perhaps more likely — than ever.”

 In 2020, Zachary completed a ten-year run as a professor in technology and innovation studies at Arizona State University.
 He taught undergraduates in the university's Barrett Honors College, notably two courses of his own design, "The Quest for Enhanced Consciousness, from the Greeks to Google" and "Nuclear Weapons and the Making of Modern America: 1940 to 1963."
 He also created ASU's Masters of Non-fiction program, which promotes literary writing about science, engineering and complex socio-technical systems.
 Prior to teaching at ASU, Zachary held appointments as a visiting professor at the University of California's School of Journalism and a lecturer in Stanford University's Department of Communications.
 He has guest-lectutred at many universities, most recently at the University of Nevada (Reno).
 In February 2020, Zachary was the keynote speaker at the National Science Foundation's public history conference.